-- 3.89.
-Examples of such types of development include and are not limited to: - workspace/business start-up units; - community/social enterprise, recreational space; - community facilities; - sites for community based renewable energy production; and - sites for community based telecommunication apparatus (such as satellites). - 3.90.
-Retailing, general industry, storage or distribution will not be permitted under this policy
+- 3.88.
+Examples of such types of development include and are not limited to: - workspace/business start-up units, which include agricultural based, food production and machinery repairs; - community/social enterprise, recreational space; - community facilities; - sites for community based renewable energy production; and - sites for community based telecommunication apparatus (such as satellites). - 3.89.
+Retailing, general industry, storage or distribution will not be permitted under this policy.